Ed Koch

-Edward Irving Koch (/kɒtʃ/ KOTCH; December 12, 1924 – February 1, 2013) was an American politician, lawyer, political commentator, film critic, and television personality.
-He served in the United States House of Representatives from 1969 to 1977 and was mayor of New York City from 1978 to 1989.
+Edward Irving Koch (/kɒtʃ/ KOTCH; December 12, 1924 – February 1, 2013) was an American politician who served in the United States House of Representatives from 1969 to 1977 and was mayor of New York City from 1978 to 1989.
+A popular figure, Koch rode the New York City Subway and stood at street corners greeting passersby with the slogan "How'm I doin'?"
+He was a lifelong bachelor, had no children, and did not disclose his sexuality during his lifetime.

 Koch was a lifelong Democrat who described himself as a "liberal with sanity".
 The author of an ambitious public housing renewal program in his later years as mayor, he began by cutting spending and taxes and cutting 7,000 employees from the city payroll.
-As a congressman and after his terms as the third Jewish mayor of New York City (after Fiorello LaGuardia and Abraham Beame), Koch was a fervent supporter of Israel.
+He was the city's second Jewish mayor after his predecessor Abraham Beame.
 He crossed party lines to endorse Rudy Giuliani for mayor of New York City in 1993, Al D'Amato for Senate in 1998, Michael Bloomberg for mayor of New York City in 2001, and George W. Bush for president in 2004.

-A popular figure, Koch rode the New York City Subway and stood at street corners greeting passersby with the slogan "How'm I doin'?"
-He was a lifelong bachelor, had no children and did not come out as gay during his lifetime.
-A 2022 New York Times article posthumously identified him as gay.

-Koch was first elected mayor of New York City in 1977, and he won reelection in 1981 with 75% of the vote.
+Koch was first elected mayor of New York City in 1977 and was re-elected in 1981 with 75% of the vote.
 He was the first New York City mayor to win endorsement on both the Democratic and Republican party tickets.
 In 1985, Koch was elected to a third term with 78% of the vote.
 His third term was fraught with scandal regarding political associates (although the scandal never touched him personally) and with racial tensions, including the killings of Michael Griffith and Yusuf Hawkins.
 In a close race, Koch lost the 1989 Democratic primary to his successor, David Dinkins.

 Early life

-Koch was born in Crotona Park East section of The Bronx borough of New York City, the son of Yetta (or Joyce, née Silpe) and Louis (Leib) Koch, Polish-Jewish immigrants from Kozliv and Uścieczko in Eastern Galicia.
+Koch was born in the Crotona Park East section of the Bronx in New York City, the son of Yetta (or Joyce, née Silpe) and Louis (Leib) Koch, Polish-Jewish immigrants from Kozliv and Uścieczko (Ustechko) in Eastern Galicia, both located in Ternopil Oblast in western Ukraine.
 He came from a family of Conservative Jews who resided in Newark, New Jersey, where his father worked at a theater.
 As a child, he worked as a hatcheck boy in a Newark dance hall.
 He graduated from South Side High School in Newark in 1941.